apache/shardingsphere/docs/document/content/features/encrypt/concept.en.md

 ## Like query column

 It is a helper column used for like queries.

-## Plain column

-The column is used to store plaintext and provide services during the migration of encrypted data.
-It can be deleted after the data cleansing is complete.